ksikka/readingblog/contents/articles/00-about/index.md

 experience doing X.

 I agree, so I'm also going
-to write a post on every article I read.
-The post will be a summary plus my thoughts.
+to write an expository post on every article I read.
+The posts will be targeted towards engineers like me who have strong fundamentals but may lack domain expertise in the area.
+The goal of each post is to teach you something new and making you wanting more.

-The goal will be to explain the learnings of the article in a way that's enlightening.
-Not only does this prove that you read about a topic, but it also proves that you have meaningful thoughts on it.
+Not only does process this prove that you've read about a topic, but it also proves that you have meaningful thoughts on it.

 The most important benefit of writing